-On June 12, 2020 and 2019, the resolutions of loss off-setting proposal for the years of 2019 and 2018 were approved by shareholders' meeting, respectively.
+On June 12, 2020, the resolution of loss off-setting proposal for the years of 2019 was approved by shareholders' meeting of the Company.
+Furthermore, on July 1, 2021, the resolution of loss off-setting proposal for the year of 2020 to offset accumulated deficits by using the legal reserve amounting to \$32,700 was approved by shareholders' meeting of the Company.
 The related information is available on the Market Observation Post System website.

-On March 15, 2021, the loss off-setting proposal for the year of 2020 was approved by the Board of Directors' meeting of the Company.
-The plan to offset the 2020 operation loss will need to be approved in the shareholders' meeting of the Company.
+On March 14, 2022, the earnings distribution proposal for the year of 2021 was approved by the Board of Directors of the Company.
+The plan to distribute the 2021 earnings will need to be approved in the shareholders' meeting of the Company.
 The information will be available on the Market Observation Post System website.